Bruce N. Walker, PhD

 But who is this guy?

-I am an Associate Professor with joint appointments in the School of Psychology and the School of Interactive of Computing at Georgia Institute of Technology.
-In addition, I am a member of Georgia Tech's HCI faculty, as well as the Graphics, Visualization, and Usability (GVU) Center.
+I a professor at Georgia Institute of Technology, with joint appointments in the School of Psychology and the School of Interactive Computing.
+In addition, I am a member of Georgia Tech's HCI faculty and HCC faculty, as well as the Graphics, Visualization, and Usability (GVU) Center.
 I coordinate the Psychology Track in the GT Masters Program in HCI (MS-HCI).

 In case you're wondering, I was born at a very early age in Montreal, Canada, and grew up all across the Great White North.
 I've spent time in many of Canada's major cities (from Montreal to Toronto, Saskatoon, Victoria, even Nanaimo...).
 As a teenager I attended Lester B. Pearson College, one of the United World Colleges, where I forged friendships with kindred spirits from all over the world.
 I have enjoyed traveling a lot, visiting many friends, and taking a fair few photographs along the way.